‘Survivor: Game Changers’ Spoilers: Next Vote Leaked, Behind The Scenes Of Production

 Members of production of any season of Survivor also range from journalists and former military, to award winning marine directors and biologists.
 Experts are selected by CBS based on the location needs, and any member of the production can “hob nob” with directors, producers, Emmy-winning cameramen, and even Emmy winner host Jeff Probst.

-The former production member also describes a lavish food setup in the midst of a camp where just feet away, castaways are literally starving.
+The former production member described a lavish food setup in the midst of a camp where just feet away, castaways are literally starving.

 “I did get to regularly live it up, indulging in superbly mixed cocktails most evenings at the well-stocked crew bar.
 For the first time in my life I took to drinking Singapore Slings, Pina Coladas, B52s, and Black Russians.
 We also enjoyed lively beach parties and special events.
 We all dined morning, noon and night on generous buffet spreads of gourmet cuisine, desserts to die for, and tasty espresso coffees.
 Survivor fed us exceedingly well.”